 However, we've found that:

-- Around one third of all GP appointments are mental health related.
+- 40 per cent of all GP appointments are mental health related.
 But less than half (46 per cent) of trainee GPs undertake a training placement in a mental health setting.

 - Trainee GPs are faced with a narrow choice of training placements, and limited time and resources to complete them.

 - 4 in 5 GPs would like a wider choice of mental health placement options.

 - 82 per cent of practice nurses feel ill-equipped to deal with aspects of mental health for which they’re responsible.